 Shandong Sun Paper Industry Joint Stock Co. will build a $1 billion pulp mill in Clark County near Arkadelphia, the Chinese company and Arkansas officials said Tuesday.

-Aides get Gov. Asa Hutchinson and Sun Paper executive Hongxin Li to their places Tuesday at the state Capitol in preparation for a signing ceremony for Sun Paper’s pulp mill in Clark County.
+FILE — Aides get Gov. Asa Hutchinson and Sun Paper executive Hongxin Li to their places on April 26, 2016, at the state Capitol in preparation for a signing ceremony for Sun Paper’s pulp mill in Clark County.

 Construction on the mill can begin early next year after the company has secured environmental permits.
 Production is expected to begin by late 2019.
 The mill is expected to employ up to 250 people.